 Overview ITM SNC consists of a Hewlett-Packard host processor, and Windows PC workstations, all connected via an 802.3 Ethernet Local Area Network (LAN), with the option to interface via a Wide Area Network (WAN).
 For communications to the network element, a Packet Switched Network (PSN) is recommended for large, geographically dispersed configurations to concentrate access from ITM SNC to the SONET access NEs (X.25 GNEs or NEs with IAO LAN).
 The same PSN can also be used to access other Network Management systems or other OSs.
-Every ITM SNC installation requires data connections to the managed subnetwork: direct connections (for example, RS232), or network connections (X.25 PSN or OSI/LAN/WAN).
+Every ITM SNC installation requires data connections to the managed subnetwork: direct connections (for example, RS232), or network connections (X.25 PSN or OSI/LAN/WAN or OSI over TCP/IP).
 The Southbound PSN from ITM SNC to the NEs must support an X.25/TL1 interface and/or an OSI/LAN interface.
+Additionally, Southbound communications may be implemented using OSI over TCP/IP via a Network Communications Controller (NCC).
 The Northbound PSN from ITM SNC to other OSs can either be X.25/TL1, TCP/IP/TL1, or asynchronous/TL1, as described in the System Interfaces section.
-Host platform The system hardware architecture consists of two main components: HP 9000/800 series server running HP-UX version 10.20 with associated peripherals (console, terminals, and printers) PC running Windows NT[®] 4.0 (Service Pack 4) or Sun Solaris workstation Version 2.6 or 2.7.
+Host platform The system bardware architecture consists of two main components: HP 9000/800 series server running HP-UX version 10.20 (April 1999) with associated peripherals (console, terminals, and printers) PC running Windows NT[®] 4.0 (Service Pack 4) or Sun Solaris workstation Version 2.6 or 2.7.
 NOTE: The configuration of the host is based on the number of equivalent NEs supported by the system.
 Server The host is an HP 9000/800 K-series server running HP-UX version 10.20.
 This is the main hardware platform on which most application software is executed.

 System console The system console terminal is connected to the host and is used by the system administrator to enter HP-UX commands and to receive replies and application output.
 System GUI PC (Windows NT workstation) The recommended platform for the Java GUI client is a personal computer running Windows NT 4.0 with Service Pack 4.
 The Java GUI software is installed on the PC as a standalone application.
 Transaction requests are issued by the GUI software to the EMS host.
 The host returns responses associated with these transactions back to the PC.
 The interface to the PC is via an 802.3 LAN link.
 The GUI application messages and GUI cut-through data traffic are transported using this interface.
 System redundancy The EMS system redundancy feature provides multiple levels of application and host redundancy for backup support and disaster recovery in the event of failure.
-The feature includes four redundancy configurations:

-host redundancy

-local redundancy

-geographic redundancy

-dual redundancy

-NOTE: As of ITM SNC Release 10.0.1, only the K460 and K580 hosts have the I/O capacity to support the redundancy hardware configurations.
+The feature includes four redundancy configurations: host redundancy local redundancy geographic redundancy dual redundancy NOTE: As of ITM SNC Release 10.0.1, only the K460 and K580 hosts have the I/O capacity to support the redundancy hardware configurations.
+Host Redundancy Host redundancy provides component redundancy within a single host where there is no backup host available (Figure 1-1).

-Host Redundancy

-Host redundancy provides component redundancy within a single host where there is no backup host available.
 Recovery relies on switching control to another resource on the same host such as a backup LAN card or mirrored disk.